Affording a Chase Education

 While the School assumes that parents have an obligation to finance their children's education to the extent they are able, we award $2.0 million in financial assistance to the student population.
 The School is not able to meet the full, demonstrated need of any family, and asks every family to stretch beyond their perceived need.

-Assistance ranges from a few hundred dollars to a significant percentage of need, and are based on financial information filed with School and Student Services by NAIS (SSS).
-A financial aid grant reduces a family's obligation to the School and does not need to be repaid.
+Assistance ranges from a few hundred dollars to a significant percentage of need, and grants are based on financial information filed with School and Student Services by NAIS (SSS).
+A financial assistance grant reduces a family's obligation to the School and does not need to be repaid.
 Some families use a multi-generational approach to meeting the demands of tuition, with grandparents and other family members giving assistance.

 The Russell Scholarship is available to students currently in Grades 5 and 6 who are intellectually curious, motivated, and resourceful.
 They must demonstrate academic strength, respectfulness, and kindness as well as a desire to serve the community through active citizenship.
 The recipients are identified by members of the Admissions Committee and there is no additional application for this scholarship.
+For more information about our Middle School, click here.